About the galleries

 Sizes are pre-determined and are designed to be consistent throughout the entire run.
 This is because the image has been chosen to be displayed at its most optimal.
 However, in some circumstances, it may be possible to provide a smaller or larger version if required but this will be on a case by case basis.
 As a guide, smaller images are not lower-priced as all the cost has been invested in obtaining the image in the first place.
 Larger versions may require a slight uplift in the cost purely from a production standpoint.
 The image will still count as part of the normal run of course and be numbered accordingly.

 Another question usually asked is if the image can be supplied unframed.
-This is completely possible, and we can re-quote you for the print only.
+This is sometimes possible when shipping, and we can re-quote you for the print only.
 Please be advised though, that as with the sizing and finish, the framing and mounting has been specifically hand-built and designed for that particular image, to show it at its most optimal.
-That said, should require something different in terms of a frame we can either advise or help, or let you choose later yourself and supply the print only.
 In terms of cost remember that, again, it is the artwork that carries the vast majority of the cost.

 Giclee printing: Using the finest quality, archival museum papers and custom-built frames, giclee is the most popular form for the majority of photographs.
 All my imaging is produced bespoke to me by Genesis Imaging in London – one of the best (if not the best) photographic service printers and graphics companies in the UK.
 All framed images are either: